developer-zebra/developer-zebra-site/src/rxlogger/6-0/guide/modules/index.md

 ## Recovery Module

-The Recovery Module captures recovery/OSupdate logs as well as rescue party logs from the device.
-Logs are stored in folder `<RxLogger_Path>/recovery`, e.g. `sdcard/RxLogger/recovery`.
+The Recovery Module captures recovery/OSupdate logs as well as Android's Rescue Party logs from the device.
+Rescue Party was introduced starting with Android 8.0, preventing devices from being stuck in reboot loops.
+If a bootloop is detected, Android sends out a "rescue party" to perform a series of actions in attempts to recover the device.
+As a last resort, Rescue Party reboots the device into recovery mode and prompts the user to perform a factory reset.
+Recovery logs are stored in folder `<RxLogger_Path>/recovery`, e.g. `sdcard/RxLogger/recovery`.

 <table class=MsoTableGrid border=1 cellspacing=0 cellpadding=0
  style='margin-left:.65in;border-collapse:collapse;border:none'>